Do I need a special needle for sashiko?

 Check price on Amazon

-The needle above is often sold out, but other Tulip sashiko needles are great, too, as are Olympus and Daruma needles.
+The needle above is often sold out, but other Tulip sashiko needles are great, too.
+As are Olympus, Misuyabari, and Daruma needles.
 Still, the Big Eye Straight by Tulip is my favorite!

 Stitches on the Run is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission.
 It doesn't cost you anything extra but it helps keep my blog and my stitches running.
 Thanks!